artamaney/SpaceInvaders/README.md

 ## Description

-This app is an implementation of the game SPACE INVADERS with with acceleration of free fall and the player is in some type of "pit".
+This app is an implementation of the game SPACE INVADERS with acceleration of free fall and the player is in some type of "pit".

 ## Requirements